 A grout cleaner, bought at a tile retail store, rather than a household cleaner will do the job and not discolor the grout.
 The discoloration occurs when people use things like Windex and the blue dye soaks into the grout over time.
 Any over the counter cleaner with a dye put in for "marketing appeal" will cause grout discoloration.
 Grout can be brought back to its original color with a grout colorant; you don't have to change to a different color.
 Put up the kind of wall you want.
 At least now, you have the correct info on which to base your decision.

 Q. Got a question for a new Sterling shower we've just installed.
 It's a shower/tub combo made by Sterling.
 The unit has a nailing flange where it gets secured to the walls.
 Then you're supposed to bring the drywall down and over that nailing flange.
 We've hung the drywall but now are at the point of mudding everything.
 Regarding the 1/8" - 1/4" gap between the shower and drywall, how do you fill that gap?
-When we hung the drywall we tried to use as many factory edges of the new drywall to but up against the shower.
+When we hung the drywall, we tried to use as many factory edges as possible of the new drywall to butt up against the shower.
 Do we mud between the shower and the drywall, or do we just paint the drywall and fill the gap with caulking?

 A. When installing the backer board or drywall, leave a 1/8" space along the area where the wall meets the top of a tub (nailing flange) or shower base (nailing flange).
 This area will be caulked later with silicon caulk.
 Caulk is flexible enough to allow movement, settling or expansion and contraction without cracking.
 You do not want the backer board or drywall going over the tub/shower base lip - this causes a "bow out" at the tub or shower base lip.